American Record Corporation: Columbia Recording Corporation

-Brunswick and Vocalion purchased by Decca Records, Inc.
+Brunswick and Vocalion purchased by Decca Records Inc.

-On May 2, 1941, Decca Records Executive Milton Rackmil bought Brunswick Radio Corporation from Warner Brothers for $350,000, which included Brunswick, Vocalion and Melotone masters from label inception to December 1931.
+On May 2, 1941, Decca Records Executive Milton Rackmil bought Brunswick Radio Corporation from Warner Bros. for $350,000, which included Brunswick, Vocalion and Melotone masters from label inception to December 1931.
 Decca reactivated the labels for limited purposes from time to time, but it was the valuable catalogues it really wanted.
-Brunswick masters included Isham Jones, Al Jolson, early Duke Ellington, Louis Armstrong and Marion Harris, but it was obscure Jacques Rennard and His Orchestra that had recorded "As Time Goes By" in 1931.
-Decca re-released it in 1943, to capitalize on 'Casablanca's' (1942) theme music.
-Because of the American Federation of Musicians' 1942–1944 musicians' strike, which resulted in a ban on studio recording, the only recordings the major labels could find were the Rennard, and a July 1931 rendition by Rudy Vallee and His Connecticut Yankees, released by Victor.
-Both finished in the top 25 of 1943, with Renard's version selling over 250,000 copies, making Decca management so happy, they gave him a $1,000 bonus, even though he hadn't recorded for years.
+Brunswick masters included Isham Jones, Al Jolson, early Duke Ellington, Louis Armstrong, and Marion Harris, but it was obscure Jacques Rennard and His Orchestra that had recorded "As Time Goes By" in 1931.
+Decca re-released it in 1943, to capitalize on Casablanca's (1942) theme music.
+Because of the American Federation of Musicians' 1942–1944 musicians' strike, which resulted in a ban on studio recording, the only recordings the major labels could find were the Rennard and a July 1931 rendition by Rudy Vallee and His Connecticut Yankees that was released by Victor.
+Both finished in the top 25 of 1943, with Renard's version selling over 250,000 copies, making Decca management so happy that it gave him a $1,000 bonus, even though he hadn't recorded for years.
 His record's sales more than paid for the Brunswick Radio Corporation purchase.
 Rackmil was also promoted and named to the Decca board of directors.

 ARC re-activated

 During August 1978 ARC was reactivated by Columbia as Maurice White's vanity label.
-Acts such as Earth, Wind & Fire, Weather Report, Deniece Williams, Pockets, and The Emotions were signed to the label.
+Acts such as Earth, Wind & Fire, Weather Report, Deniece Williams, Pockets, and the Emotions were signed to the label.
 One of the label's final releases was Earth, Wind & Fire's 1981 album Raise!

 As of 2019, the ARC legacy is now part of Sony Music Entertainment.